wearetheframers/frame-core-wip/docs/Architecture/core/frame/frame.md

 - Creating individual Framers with specific roles and goals.
 - Managing LLM services and model interactions.
 Note: DSPy does not support streaming mode.
 - Creating Framed groups for multi-agent coordination.
+- Supporting a plugin system for extending functionality, including a marketplace for premium and community plugins.

 ## Related Components